 - Spread kale leaves onto a sheet pan.
 (Use two pans if they’re too packed on one.)
 Toss with cooking oil, ground coriander, and red pepper flakes.
 Bake for 8 to 12 minutes until leaves are crispy.
 If they start to brown too much at the edges, they’re definitely done!
 Sprinkle with some salt right out of the oven.

 - While kale chips bake, heat a skillet or wok over medium-high heat.

 - If steak was prepared ahead for Tuesday, reheat it by adding some oil to the pan and then adding leftover bulgogi.
 Saute just until bulgogi is heated through.

 - If steak was not prepared ahead, add beef and marinade and saute until beef is cooked through and marinade is bubbling, 4 to 6 minutes.

 - Drain pickles.

-- Serve sandwiches with kale chips on the side.
+- Serve lettuce wraps with kale chips on the side.
 If you have any kimchi mayo leftover, dip the kale chips in it.
 Enjoy!